parikshitkumar1/Multiclass-Image-Classification-for-Pok-mon/README.md

 ## Might Do
-- [ ] Potentially make a Pokedex for all Pokémon
+- [ ] Potentially make a Pokedex for all first generation Pokémon
 ---